JoonatanRitalahti/portfolio/README.md

 # Games portfolio

 I am a game developer.
-I graduated from Metropolia university of applied sciences December, 2021.
+I graduated from Metropolia University of applied sciences in December 2021.